The Culturium

 Bhagavan Sri Ramana Maharshi.

-Despite each path leading to the same goal, Sri Ramana advocated Self-enquiry as the most efficient and direct method to realizing the Self, by paying constant attention to the inner awareness of “I” or “I am”, leading to total liberation from the mind and an opening of the heart, all pervaded by the power of silence.
+Despite each path leading to the same goal, Sri Ramana advocated Self-Enquiry as the most efficient and direct method of realizing the Self, by paying constant attention to the inner awareness of “I” or “I am”, leading to total liberation from the mind and an opening of the heart, whereby silence reigns supreme.

 Paula Marvelly, Annamalaiyar Temple - The Culturium